lf94/ServerLink/README.md

 I may have forgotten a step.
 Worst case you will run into a db insert issue.

 On the 3SPN side you *must* enable bot stat recording.

+## Restart on VM/software crash/shutdown/restart
+You will probably want this to auto restart when something fatal happens.

+Do some googling about "systemd" to understand what it is in a Unix/Linux system.

+Then copy the `serverlink.service` file to the appropiate directory/folder on your server.

+** You will have to modify this file to have the correct WorkingDirectory **